How to Invest In Dividend Stocks

 Investing In Dividend Stocks

 The stock market is one of the best ways to build wealth, but not all stocks are created equal.
-Whether your long-term investment horizon is five years, 25 years, or 45 years or more, your best option for creating long-term wealth is with a diversified portfolio of high-quality stocks that pay a dividend.
+Whether your long-term investment horizon is five years, 25 years, or 45 years or more, your best option for creating long-term wealth is with a diversified portfolio of high-quality income stocks.

 Before the financial crisis, investors were told it was financially prudent to invest a portion of their retirement portfolio into fixed income investments like Treasuries or Certificates of Deposit (CDs).
 And why not?
 Fixed income returns provided investors with stable income; they know what their annual returns will be and can budget accordingly.